PLhery/node-twitter-api-v2/doc/auth.md

 ### Create the auth link

-You need to have a client instanciated with your **consumer keys** from Twitter.
+You need to have a client instantiated with your **consumer keys** from Twitter.
 ```ts
 const client = new TwitterApi({ appKey: CONSUMER_KEY, appSecret: CONSUMER_SECRET });
 ```